mendix/docs/content/en/docs/appstore/services/business-events.md

 {{< figure src="/attachments/appstore/services/business-events/add-event-definition.png" >}}

-Start with the first step, seen in the image below:

-{{< figure src="/attachments/appstore/services/business-events/wizard-step-1.png" >}}

-* **Step 1: Define what information is included in this event**
+1. Define what information is included in this event

 In the **General** section, provide the **Event name** and **Description** to let others know what the service is about.

 In the **Attributes** section, click **Add** to define attributes.
 Changes you make here later might lead to breaking changes if the entity the attribute belongs to is consumed, though related entities will be updated automatically.

+{{< figure src="/attachments/appstore/services/business-events/wizard-step-1.png" >}}

-* **Step 2: Decide what other apps can do and what service this will implement**
+2. Decide what other apps can do and what service this will implement

-Under *Other apps can*, you can select how other apps can use the service. *This Business Events service implements* section defines whether the service will be responsible for publishing events, subscribing to events, or both.
+Under **Other apps can**, you can select how other apps can use the service. **This Business Events service implements** section defines whether the service will be responsible for publishing events, subscribing to events, or both.

 Below is an explanation of the possibilities for what other apps can do and what the service implements: